hzeller/stuff-org/README.md

 - A search API returning JSON results to be queried from other applications.
 - A way to display component pictures (and soon: upload).
-Also automatically generates some drawing from the package name, or if it is a resistor, auto-generates an image with resistor color bands.
+Also automatically generates some drawing if there is a template for the package name, or if it is a resistor, auto-generates an image with resistor color bands.
 - Drag'n drop arrangement of similar components that should be in the same drawer.
 We have a large amount of different donations that all have overlapping set of parts.
 This helps organize these.